Donald Trump in popular culture: Hair

-In Michael Wolff's 2018 book Fire and Fury, Trump's daughter Ivanka Trump allegedly described the mechanics of her father's hair as "an absolutely clean pate — a contained island after scalp-reduction surgery — surrounded by a furry circle of hair around the sides and front, from which all ends are drawn up to meet in the center and then swept back and secured by a stiffening spray", and the color as "[coming] from a product called Just For Men — the longer it was left on, the darker it got.
-Impatience resulted in Trump's orange-blond hair color."

 In September 2016, Jimmy Fallon invited Donald Trump to be a guest on The Tonight Show Starring Jimmy Fallon.
 Trump was asked by Fallon if he could mess up his hair.
 Trump agreed to the offer and allowed Fallon to mess his hair up.
 Following the hair incident, Fallon was accused by critics that he was humanizing Trump after Trump had pressed more on the Zero-tolerance policy under the Trump administration.
-Trump later tweeted ".@jimmyfallon is now whimpering to all that he did the famous 'hair show' with me (where he seriously messed up my hair), & that he would have now done it differently because it is said to have 'humanized' me-he is taking heat.
-He called & said 'monster ratings.'
+Trump later tweeted, ".@jimmyfallon is now whimpering to all that he did the famous 'hair show' with me (where he seriously messed up my hair), & that he would have now done it differently because it is said to have 'humanized' me-he is taking heat.
+He called & said 'monster ratings'.
 Be a man Jimmy!".
 Following that tweet, Fallon quickly tweeted back saying that he will donate to the RAICES charity in an effort to help families being separated at the border.

 In February 2018, a video shot of Trump boarding Air Force One against a gust of wind clearly showed the comb-over.
 The video went viral and was critiqued on the internet.